Ultra Music Festival: 2016

 The initial lineup of the 2016 edition, held March 18–20, 2016 was announced on December 16, 2015; among others, it was revealed that the festival would feature the reunions of Rabbit in the Moon and Pendulum, along with other headliners such as Afrojack, Avicii, Carl Cox, Die Antwoord, Dubfire, Eric Prydz, Hardwell, Kaskade, Kygo, Miike Snow, Nero, Purity Ring, Tycho, and others.
 Phase two of the lineup was announced in February 2016, including AlunaGeorge, Andrew Rayel, The Chainsmokers, Crystal Castles, deadmau5, Galantis, Laidback Luke, Marshmello, Richie Hawtin, Sam Feldt, DJ Snake, Steve Angello, and Tchami.
 General admission tickets sold out on January 21, 2016.

 As band member Maxim was unable to attend due to medical issues, The Prodigy cancelled their Saturday night performance.
-Deadmau5 took their place, alongside his previously-scheduled A State of Trance performance on Sunday.
-Pendulum formally closed the festival on Sunday night, briefly playing as their offshoot Knife Party, and featuring guest appearances by Tom Morello, and Deadmau5, who joined for a performance of "Ghosts 'n' Stuff"—which features the vocals of the band's singer Rob Swire.
+Deadmau5 took their place, alongside his previously scheduled A State of Trance performance on Sunday.
+Pendulum formally closed the festival on Sunday night, briefly playing as their offshoot Knife Party, and featuring guest appearances by Tom Morello and Deadmau5 (the latter for "Ghosts 'n' Stuff"—which features Pendulum's Rob Swire).
 The Resistance stage also returned, which featured Arcadia Spectacular's "Spider".

 In April 2016, DJ Mag named Ultra the world's top festival as the result of their survey.